GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 ### Limitations

+#### Protection for the creators

 - [Liability](#Liability)
 - [Warranty](#Warranty)

 ---

-## Meanings
+## Provisions

 <h3 id="Commercial_Use">Commercial Use</h3>

-"Commercial Use" entails that the project and it's derivatives may be used for commercial purposes.
-"Commercial" meaning anything involving a monetary transaction of any kind.
+"Commercial Use" entails that the project may be used for commercial purposes.
+"Commercial" meaning anything involving a monetary, or other, transaction of any kind.

 Specifically, monetary transactions from a customer, consumer, end user, or entity to the person or entity providing this project, or using this project, to provide products or services to the customer, consumer, end user, or entity.